(Makes 8-10 cups)

-Stir in frozen peas (optional) and reheat for a minute or two.
+Stir in frozen peas or corn (optional) and reheat for a minute or two.

 *We think that bone-in chicken adds a little more flavor and bones can be removed after cooking but before serving stew.
 As a short cut, you can use boneless, skinless breasts, or if you like dark meat, substitute chicken thighs for some or all of the chicken breasts.

-**Acorn squash or pumpkin is a good substitute for butternut squash.
+**Acorn squash or pumpkin are good substitutes for butternut squash.